vinfreecs/genga/docs/Param.rst

 All parameters in the :literal:`param.dat` file can be changed with recompiling GENGA.
 Most parameters are optional, if they are not included in the :literal:`param.dat` file, then their default values are used.
-The default values are set in the :literal:`define.h` file.
+The default values are set in the :ref:`define.h<Define>` file.

 Main parameters
 ---------------